guettli/programming-guidelines/README.md

 ### You provide the GUI for configuring the system.
 Then the customer (not you) uses this GUI

 I developed a workflow system for a customer.
-The customer gave me an excel sheet with steps, transitions and groups.
+The customer gave me an excel sheet with steps, transitions, and groups.

 The coding was the difficult part.

 Then I configured the system according to the excel sheet.

-The code was bug free, but I made a mistake when I entered the values (from excel to the new web based workflow GUI).
+The code was bug-free, but I made a mistake when I entered the values (from excel to the new web-based workflow GUI).

-The customer was upset, because the configuration contained mistakes.
+The customer was upset because the configuration contained mistakes.

 I learned.
 Now I ask if it would be ok if I provide the GUI and the customer enters the configuration.
-In most cases the customer likes to do this.
+In most cases, the customer likes to do this.

 There is a big difference.
 The customer feels productive if he does